orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 - lowering density of information at each successive step X m away.
 You need 2x the number of pixels needed to render it provide good quality?
 	- So what is the screen resolution used at certain perspectives? ; larger screen more pixels of information needed.
 Use that information to calculate how much to transfer over boundaries; largest screen used from some perspective would dominate.
 		- Resolution and how large that perspective is in the game graph.
 	- What about people using zoom-in at some point: That would move their location to something closer to some other node in the system?; If everyone was doing that, you'd have more than the allotted players requesting from that Node, and it would lag.
 How to support this too?
-Similarly, if portals/screens are setup to look
+Similarly, if portals/screens are setup to look into other locations.
+(Is a minor delayed allowed or not? ; the closer you are the less delay.)

 Then reserve % of traffic for this communication between nodes.